 Cable manufacturing refers to the industrial process of producing electrical, data, and communication cables used to transmit power, signals, or information.
 Cables exist because modern systems require safe, reliable, and controlled pathways for electricity and data to travel between devices, machines, and infrastructure.
 From power distribution networks to internet connectivity and industrial automation, cables form the backbone of connected systems.

-The cable manufacturing process has developed over decades to meet growing demands for higher performance, safety, and durability.
-Early cables were simple metal conductors with basic insulation.
-Today, cable designs are more advanced, incorporating multiple layers, shielding, and specialized materials to handle high voltage, data speed, environmental exposure, and mechanical stress.
-Cable manufacturing supports a wide range of industries, including energy, construction, telecommunications, transportation, and manufacturing.
+The cable manufacturing process has evolved over decades to meet increasing demands for performance, safety, and durability.
+Early cables consisted of simple conductors with basic insulation, while modern cables include multiple layers, shielding, and specialized materials.

 Importance: Why Cable Manufacturing Matters Today